CraftAcademyLabs/ca_course/bdd_with_rails.md

 # Acceptance-Unit Test Cycle

 The concept of Acceptance-Unit Test Cycle is pretty simple.
 You describe what you want the system to do by describing potential users interactions with the different parts of the application.
 You work outside-in to implement features using the examples to validate that you're building the right thing at the right time.
-During this workshop you will see this workflow in action and will experience, at least partially, its benefits.
+During this workshop, you will see this workflow in action and will experience, at least partially, its benefits.

 For the purpose of this workshop, we will use [Ruby on Rails](https://rubyonrails.org/) as the framework for our application.
 But the workflow can be applied to any stack or framework of your choice.